caiorss/Functional-Programming/README.md

 **Example of impure function**

 * Impure functions doesn't have always the same output for the same
-* Impure functions does IO or has Hidden State, Global Variables
+* Impure functions does IO or has Hidden State or Global Variables

 ```python
 exponent = 2